 It is a feature and short documentaries festival.
 The Main Event takes place in Kalamata, Greece and part of the program is screened in several cities all over the Peloponnese region.

 The festival includes Special Events, masterclasses, retrospectives, educational screenings, seminars and so on.

 The overall attendance every year reaches approximately 12.000 to 13.000 viewers.

--- The 7th Peloponnisos International Documentary Festival was held online between 5-14 of the past February, while the physical event took place in open-air cinemas from the 18th of June till the 28th of July 2021, in 11 different cities of Peloponnese.
+-- The 7th Peloponnisos International Documentary Festival was held online (exceptionally, because of COVID-19) between 5-14 of the past February, while the physical event took place in open-air cinemas from the 18th of June till the 28th of July 2021, in 11 different cities of Peloponnese.